CFHS code : ED2

 John Brown (c.1824‒1909)

 The commonness of John’s name makes it difficult to be sure of his origins, other than that he was born in Cambridge.
-However, a John Brown was born there in January 1824, and was baptized at the Wesleyan Church in Cambridge on 17 September 1826, his parents being William and Mary Brown.
+However, a John Brown was born there in January 1824, and was baptised at the Wesleyan Church in Cambridge on 17 September 1826, his parents being William and Mary Brown.

 The 1841 census has William Brown, tailor, and his wife Mary, living on Bridge Street, Cambridge, with three sons, the youngest of whom was John, aged 15.
 This identification is confirmed by the 1851 census, which shows that William had moved his premises to 13 King’s Parade (opposite the east end of King’s College Chapel) and now employed six men in the business; and that his three sons, Thomas (c.1821‒95), Edward (c.1823‒53) and John were all now tailors and robe makers.
 William and Mary also had a daughter, Frances (c.1830‒), and were able to afford a female house servant.

 John married Elizabeth Anne Branford of Gaywood, Norfolk (see below) in the second quarter of 1854 in Mitford, Norfolk.
 By 1861, the couple were living at 13 King’s Parade, John was head of household, brother Thomas also lived there, and John and Elizabeth already had their only two children: Edward Branford (for more, see below) and John Bell (see above).